ZipCPU/wb2axip/README.md

   power and capability than Xilinx's demonstration AXI-lite slave core.
   Particular differences include 1) this one passes a formal verification check (Xilinx's core has bugs), and 2) this one can handle a maximum throughput of one transaction per clock.
-(Theirs did at best one transactions every other clock period.)
+(Theirs did at best one transaction every other clock period.)
 You can read more about this [demonstration AXI-lite slave core](rtl/demoaxi.v) on [ZipCPU.com](http://zipcpu.com) in [this article](http://zipcpu.com/blog/2019/01/12/demoaxilite.html).